jorgeavergara522/is601-module1/readme.md

 14.	cd .. – Move up one directory level
 15.	touch <file> - Creates an empty file
 16.	echo "text" > file.txt - Write text into a file (overwrites existing content)
+17.	history - Show the list of previously used commands

 Git Commands